scorpido74/azure-docs.nl-nl/articles/iot-dps/how-to-provision-multitenant.md

 ---
-title: Over het inrichten van apparaten voor multitenancy in de Azure IoT Hub Device Provisioning Service | Microsoft Docs
+title: How to provision devices for multitenancy in Azure IoT Hub Device Provisioning Service
-description: Over het inrichten van apparaten voor multitenancy met uw device provisioning service-exemplaar
+description: How to provision devices for multitenancy with your device provisioning service instance
 author: wesmc7777
 ms.author: wesmc
 ms.date: 04/10/2019
 ms.topic: conceptual
 ms.service: iot-dps
 services: iot-dps
-manager: philmea
-ms.openlocfilehash: 84e1f57175d772ad281c18b67fa1be484c0cac69
+ms.openlocfilehash: 6d9755c076763a72d54abb66cfdf01b0ac7ffb9d
-ms.sourcegitcommit: 41ca82b5f95d2e07b0c7f9025b912daf0ab21909
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: nl-NL
-ms.lasthandoff: 06/13/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "66116106"
+ms.locfileid: "74228796"
 ---
-# <a name="how-to-provision-for-multitenancy"></a>Inrichten voor multitenancy
+# <a name="how-to-provision-for-multitenancy"></a>How to provision for multitenancy

-Het toewijzingsbeleid gedefinieerd door de inrichtingsservice ondersteuning van tal van scenario's voor toewijzing.
-Er zijn twee gangbare scenario's:

-* **Geolocatie / GeoLatency**: Als u een apparaat verplaatst tussen locaties, wordt de netwerklatentie verbeterd doordat het apparaat is ingericht voor de IoT-hub die het dichtst bij elke locatie.
-In dit scenario wordt een groep van IoT-hubs in regio's omvatten, worden geselecteerd voor inschrijvingen.
-De **laagste latentie** toewijzingsbeleid is geselecteerd voor deze registraties.
-Dit beleid zorgt ervoor dat de Device Provisioning Service om te evalueren apparaat latentie en bepalen de kast IoT-hub uit de groep van IoT-hubs.

-* **Multitenancy**: Apparaten die worden gebruikt binnen een IoT-oplossing mogelijk moeten worden toegewezen aan een specifieke IoT-hub of de groep van IoT-hubs.
-De oplossing moeten alle apparaten voor een bepaalde tenant om te communiceren met een specifieke groep van IoT-hubs.
-In sommige gevallen kan een tenant eigenaar bent van IoT-hubs en vereisen dat apparaten worden toegewezen aan hun IoT-hubs.

-Het is gebruikelijk om te combineren van deze twee scenario's.
-Een multitenant IoT-oplossing wordt bijvoorbeeld vaak toewijzen voor tenant-apparaten met behulp van een groep van IoT-hubs die worden verspreid over verschillende regio's.
-Deze tenant-apparaten kunnen worden toegewezen aan de IoT-hub in de groep met de laagste latentie op basis van geografische locatie.

-In dit artikel wordt een voorbeeld van het gesimuleerde apparaat van de [Azure IoT C SDK](https://github.com/Azure/azure-iot-sdk-c) te laten zien hoe u apparaten in een scenario voor meerdere tenants inrichten in regio's.
-U wordt de volgende stappen uitvoeren in dit artikel:

-* De Azure CLI gebruiken voor het maken van de twee regionale IoT-hubs (**VS-West** en **VS-Oost**)
-* Maken van een multitenant-inschrijving
-* De Azure CLI gebruiken voor het maken van de twee regionale virtuele Linux-machines om te fungeren als apparaten in dezelfde regio's (**VS-West** en **VS-Oost**)
+The allocation policies defined by the provisioning service support a variety of allocation scenarios.
+Two common scenarios are:

+* **Geolocation / GeoLatency**: As a device moves between locations, network latency is improved by having the device provisioned to the IoT hub closest to each location.
+In this scenario, a group of IoT hubs, which span across regions, are selected for enrollments.
+The **Lowest latency** allocation policy is selected for these enrollments.
+This policy causes the Device Provisioning Service to evaluate device latency and determine the closet IoT hub out of the group of IoT hubs.

+* **Multi-tenancy**: Devices used within an IoT solution may need to be assigned to a specific IoT hub or group of IoT hubs.
+The solution may require all devices for a particular tenant to communicate with a specific group of IoT hubs.
+In some cases, a tenant may own IoT hubs and require devices to be assigned to their IoT hubs.

+It is common to combine these two scenarios.
+For example, a multitenant IoT solution will commonly assign tenant devices using a group of IoT hubs that are scattered across regions.
+These tenant devices can be assigned to the IoT hub in that group, which has the lowest latency based on geographic location.

+This article uses a simulated device sample from the [Azure IoT C SDK](https://github.com/Azure/azure-iot-sdk-c) to demonstrate how to provision devices in a multitenant scenario across regions.
+You will perform the following steps in this article:

+* Use the Azure CLI to create two regional IoT hubs (**West US** and **East US**)
+* Create a multitenant enrollment
+* Use the Azure CLI to create two regional Linux VMs to act as devices in the same regions (**West US** and **East US**)
-* De ontwikkelomgeving instellen voor de Azure IoT C SDK op beide virtuele Linux-machines
+* Set up the development environment for the Azure IoT C SDK on both Linux VMs
-* De apparaten om te zien dat deze zijn ingericht voor de dezelfde tenant in de dichtstbijzijnde regio simuleren.
+* Simulate the devices to see that they are provisioned for the same tenant in the closest region.

 [!INCLUDE [quickstarts-free-trial-note](../../includes/quickstarts-free-trial-note.md)]